evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ## Lights

 You can choose between three types of headlights for the Audi RS e-tron GT.
 The standard headlights use LED technology.
 Headlights based on LED Matrix technology are available as an option.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front. lights.technology.option.ledmatrixlaser In addition, the standard taillights use LED technology.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+Headlights based on LED Matrix with Laser technology are available as an option.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+In addition, the standard taillights use LED technology.

 {{< sitefiguresized thumb="models/audi/e-tron_gt/rs_e-tron_gt/headlights_1_st.jpg" title="Audi RS e-tron GT" width="3000" height="2001"  >}}